Gathoni97/alx-system_engineering-devops/0x01-shell_permissions/README.md

-give other users all the permissions
+script that sets the mode